Paradoxxs/OSINT_platform/proxy-confs/readme.md

-Place the files inside swag/config/nignx/proxy-confs
+Start up the containers and place the files inside swag/config/nignx/proxy-confs